 When designing the new addition, the architects wanted the organic geometry of the building to reflect the human body while softening the perception of the typical hospital building.
 They relied on precast concrete to achieve that vision in a durable and cost-effective design.

 The addition features a three-dimensional, prefabricated precast concrete skin that “pushes the boundaries between design and manufacturing,” says Noble Levesque, senior project manager for Gate Precast.
 The defining element of the architecture are the 25-ft-tall precast concrete structural V-shaped columns at the first floor.
-The design team used precast glass-fiber-reinforced concrete (GFRC) to ensure the columns had the same quality architectural finish as the precast concrete panels above.

 The rest of the design includes multiple shapes, including double C-shaped panels, curved panels, a conical base, and parapet panels.
 “A triangular window with a rounded corner with a deep recess became a signature feature of the entire building,” says Yuri Jukarev, principal of J & M Structural Engineers.
 “This portion of the building required specific attention during the design stage and resulted in unique design challenges.”